 Answer questions and see how you rank against other players.Play Now

-Ulysses S. Grant was born April 27, 1822, in Point Pleasant, Ohio.
-During the Civil War, he relentlessly pursued the enemy and in 1864 was entrusted with command of all U.S. armies.
-In 1869, at age 46, he became the youngest president theretofore.
+Ulysses S. Grant was born on April 27, 1822, in Point Pleasant, Ohio.
+He was entrusted with command of all U.S. armies in 1864, and relentlessly pursued the enemy during the Civil War.
+In 1869, at age 46, Grant became the youngest president theretofore.
 Though Grant was highly scrupulous, his administration was tainted with scandal.
-He left the presidency to write his best-selling memoirs.
+After leaving the presidency, he commissioned Mark Twain to publish his best-selling memoirs.

-Ulysses S. Grant was born Hiram Ulysses Grant on April, 27, 1822 in Point Pleasant, Ohio, near the mouth of the Big Indian Creek at the Ohio River.
-His famous moniker “U.S. Grant” came after he joined the military.
-Hiram was the first son of Jesse Root Grant, a tanner and businessman, and Hannah Simpson Grant.
-A year after Hiram was born, the family moved to Georgetown, Ohio, where he grew up in what he described as an “uneventful” childhood.
+President Ulysses S. Grant was born Hiram Ulysses Grant on April, 27, 1822, in Point Pleasant, Ohio, near the mouth of the Big Indian Creek at the Ohio River.
+His famous moniker, "U.S. Grant," came after he joined the military.
+He was the first son of Jesse Root Grant, a tanner and businessman, and Hannah Simpson Grant.
+A year after Grant was born, his family moved to Georgetown, Ohio, and had what he described as an "uneventful" childhood.
 He did, however, show great aptitude as a horseman in his youth.

-After graduation, Lieutenant Ulysses S. Grant was stationed at St. Louis, Missouri, where he met his future wife, Julia Dent.
+After graduation, Lieutenant Ulysses S. Grant was stationed in St. Louis, Missouri, where he met his future wife, Julia Dent.
 Grant proposed marriage in 1844, and Julia accepted.
-But before the couple could wed, he was shipped off for duty.
+Before the couple could wed, however, he was shipped off for duty.
+They actually got married four years later on August 22, 1948.
 During the Mexican-American War, Grant served as quartermaster, efficiently overseeing the movement of supplies.
-Serving under General Zachary Taylor and then later General Winfield Scott, he closely observed their military tactics and leadership skills.
-He got the opportunity to lead a company into combat and was credited for his bravery under fire.
-He also developed strong feelings that the war was wrong and was being waged only to increase American’s territory for the spread of slavery.
+Serving under General Zachary Taylor and later under General Winfield Scott, he closely observed their military tactics and leadership skills.
+After getting the opportunity to lead a company into combat, Grant was credited for his bravery under fire.
+He also developed strong feelings that the war was wrong, and that it was being waged only to increase America's territory for the spread of slavery.

 In 1844, Ulysses and Julia finally married.
-Over the next six years, Grant was assigned to several posts, and the couple had four children.
-In 1852, Grant was sent to Fort Vancouver, in what is now Washington State.
-He missed Julia and his two sons, the second of whom he had not even seen.
-Grant became involved in several failed business ventures, trying to get his family to the coast so they could be closer to him.
-He began to drink, and a reputation was forged that dogged him all through his military career.
-In the summer of 1853, he was promoted to captain and transferred to Fort Humboldt on the Northern California coast, where he had a run-in with the fort’s commanding officer, Lt.
+Over the next six years, the couple had four children, and Grant was assigned to several posts.
+In 1852, he was sent to Fort Vancouver, in what is now Washington State.
+He missed Julia and his two sons—the second of whom he had not yet seen at this time—and thusly became involved in several failed business ventures in an attempt to get his family to the coast, closer to him.

 profile name: Ulysses S. Grant profile occupation: